 The finally block might not execute if the process is terminated, such as when Environment.FailFast() is called, or the process is abruptly shut down.

 The call stack is a stack data structure that stores information about the active subroutines of a computer program.
 It keeps track of the functions or methods that have been called and the order in which they were called.
-Key keywords related to the call stack include try, catch, throw, and finally.
+Keywords related to the call stack include try, catch, throw, and finally.

 ASP.NET is a web application framework developed by Microsoft for building dynamic websites, web applications, and web services.
 It provides a programming model and a set of tools and libraries for developing web applications using .NET.